 “The Therapeutic Use Exemption (TUE) process is a means by which an athlete can obtain approval to use a prescribed prohibited substance or method for the treatment of a legitimate medical condition”

-If prescribed a substance or method, athletes should find out whether the medication is prohibited by checking the Global DRO.
-If the medication is not prohibited, athletes can start using the prescribed medication or treatment.
+If prescribed a substance or advised of treatment required, rowers should find out whether the medication is prohibited by checking the Global DRO.
+If both the medication or proposed treatment is not prohibited, rowers can start using the prescribed medication and/or start the advised treatment.

-100% me Clean Sport App
+100% Me Clean Sport App